purpleracc00n/EmailUserEnum/README.md

 # GmailUserEnum
 Python3 + Selenium script that allows enumeration of valid Gmail emails via an already logged in account.
 The enumeration is done based on differences in responses when trying to access an account's calendar.

 Supporting Google Chrome only.

-Get Chrome 114 from here: https://bestim.org/download/13218/?tmstv=1687251688
+Make sure undetected-chromedriver and google chrome are in compatible (latest) versions...

 Not perfect and some may consider it slow, but does the job.